 The Egyptian Museum

 After a morning at the pyramids, see what has been removed at the Egyptian museum.
 King Tutankhamun’s blue and gold mask is only one of the wonders retrieved from his tomb in the Valley of the Kings in 1922.
-The museum is crowded with artifacts from pharaoh’s funeral statues to the tools used by the populace, and don’t miss the mummified remains of a crocodile in the mummified animal’s room.
+The museum is crowded with artifacts from pharaoh’s funeral statues to the tools used by the populace.
+Don’t miss the mummified remains of a crocodile in the mummified animal’s room.

 Shopping Near Bab Al Futuh Gates